Last Updated on April 4, 2022 by Nazmin Sarker

 The first is a good mix of fish, amongst them, for preference, a brace of rascasse for the most authentic of flavors, or at least a couple of fine red mullet for the nest best thing.

 Some recipes sanction water as the liquid but I think it is essential to use good fish stock.
 To give depth to what is a smooth, thin soup.
 There are several different versions of rouille.
 Often, you will be served garlicky, saffron, and pepper mayonnaise but the original is based on bread and remains, to my mind, by far the best choice.
-If you have any leftovers, use them as a dip with prawns or spoon it over baked or boiled potatoes.
+If you have any leftovers, use them as a dip with prawns or spoon them over baked or boiled potatoes.
 Delicious.

 - 1.8kg (4 lb) mixed fish (rascasse, if you can get them, and /or a few red mullet, but also conger eel taste, wrasse, monkfish, gurnard, sea bream, or any fish that is not oily)